xpack/web-doxygen/website/docs/manual/pages/additional.md

 </div>

-<p>To make sure as we add any subdirectories of the manual as we create more organization and content.</p>
+To make sure as we add any subdirectories of the manual as we create more organization and content.

 ### Side Panel Treeview {#treeview}

-<p>As your manual scales up, you might want to also have a nice tree view to show you where you are in the manual to stay organized.
-This is easy enough to set up, turn it on with</p>
+As your manual scales up, you might want to also have a nice tree view to show you where you are in the manual to stay organized.
+This is easy enough to set up, turn it on with

 <div class="doxyProgramListing">